diegognt/algorithms-katas/README.md

-# algorithms-katas
+# Algorithms katas
-Collection of  Katas about Algorithms.
+Collection of Katas to practice algorithms.